All Posts

 New customer orientation is a critical component of the relationship, as it can have a dramatic impact on both customer satisfaction and the value that the institution derives from the relationship.
 There’s a wide array of ways to do this in digital form that are both effective and convenient for the customer.
 However, there are a few key rules of thumb to keep in mind.

-1. Materials should be tailored
+Materials should be tailored

 This delivers a great experience for the customer while also showing appreciation for them and providing them with the information needed to best use your offerings.
-As the financial institution, you will be rewarded by having a customer that’s not only more loyal than they would have been otherwise, but also one that’s likely more valuable to you because they know how to use your offerings in the manner that you intended.
+As the financial institution, you will be rewarded by having a customer that’s more loyal than they would have been otherwise, and also one that’s likely more valuable to you because they know how to use your offerings in the manner that you intended.

-2. Easy to use
+Easy to use

 New customer orientation shouldn’t feel like a burden.
 If it does feel overly cumbersome, then customers won’t complete it.
 This gets the relationship off on a bad foot right out of the gate and is also likely to cause future frustrations due to the customer not being educated on the specifics of their account.

-3. Precisely meeting expectation
+Precisely meeting expectations

 Ongoing Support